JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 ![Use-case 3's transition tree](./transition_trees/transition_tree_3.png)

+In contrast with the other branches of the tree, the first branch tests something that doesn't appear related to the use-case: open the application, minimize it, and then maximize it again.
+This indicates that the state **_MinimizedToTray_** probably shouldn't exist as it is not related to the use-case of _play/pause a project_.

+With 7 leaf nodes in the tree, we need to create 7 tests to cover all states and transitions of the system.

 #### Transition table

 |                 | Minimize        | EditColor | Maximize  | SelectColor | RemoveColor | CancelColor | GoCustomColor | ResetColor  |